ClDaly2904/restaurant-booking-system/docs/README.md

 - [Python3 documentation](https://docs.python.org/3/)
 - [W3 Schools](https://www.w3schools.com/python/)
 - As always, [Stack Overflow](https://stackoverflow.com/questions/36432954/ was a great resource for troubleshooting

+### Acknowledgements
+- My mentor, Precious Ijege for his constructive feedback
+- Gemma, Ed and Oisin at mentor support for helping me troubleshoot

 ### Inspiration
 For the design on Sushi & Sake's website, I took inspiration from other Japanese restaurants.
 One of my favourite local restaurants, [Kibou](https://kibou.co.uk/) not only has delicious food but also a visually stunning website that helped me cultivate the elevated feel of the Sushi & Sake website.
 I also browsed the [Yo!
 Sushi website](https://yosushi.com/) for menu ideas.